 Mission of the Inspector General

 The modern IG is an extension of the eyes, ears, voice, and conscience of the commander.
-The IG is a personal staff officer providing the commander a sounding board for sensitive issues.
+The IG is a personal staff officer providing The Adjutant General a sounding board for sensitive issues.
 IGs are honest brokers and consummate fact finders.
 Their primary functions are training, inspecting, assisting, and investigating.

 Colorado National Guard IGs operate within an environment consisting of the commander, the commander's Soldiers and Airmen, family members, civilian employees, retirees, and other civilians needing assistance with a National Guard matter and the IG system.
 They must be sufficiently independent so that those requesting IG assistance will continue to do so, even when the complainant feels that the commander may be the problem.
 Therefore, IGs must maintain a clear distinction between being an extension of the commander and their sworn duty to serve as fair and impartial fact finders and problem solvers.

 Keep in mind that IGs are not policy makers and that IGs can only recommend, not order a resolution (only commanders can order; the role of the IG is to advise the commander).

 Give your chain of command a chance to solve the problem (IGs frequently address most problems to the chain of command for resolution).
 If IG assistance is needed, contact your local IG first (IGs at higher commands will normally refer the case to the local IG for action).